 About our Building

-Gravity is a locally owned outsourced marketing and web development company founded in 2009.
-It helps small and medium sized businesses grow revenue and profit through optimized traditional and internet marketing services.
-Gravity currently serves as the marketing team for nearly 30 companies in Wisconsin and across the nation with a full-time staff of 17 employees.
+Gravity is a locally owned Outsourced Marketing and Web Development company founded in 2009.
+It helps small and medium sized businesses grow revenue and profit through optimized traditional and digital marketing services.
+Gravity currently serves as the marketing team for nearly 30 companies in Wisconsin and across the nation based out of Milwaukee, WI and Orange County, California.

 About the Theme and Restoration